aadilmallick/my-notes-docusaurus/docs/databases/03-sql.md

 **partial indices**

-You can create partial indices where you index on some rows but not others by just adding a conditional `WHERE` clause when creating an index:
+You can create partial indices where you index on some rows but not others by just adding a conditional `WHERE` clause when creating an index.

+This is useful whenever one column has the majority of its values as being one thing, with the minority as different things.

 ```sql
 CREATE INDEX